CCAF Artist Application

 Images: 4 images of work + 1 booth image

 Projection Jury: Images viewed simultaneously projected 1-5 from left to right horizontally, artists viewed in order of the date their application is submitted

-Jurors: 5 paid Art Professionals including 2 working artists
+Jurors: 5 paid art professionals including 2 invited/exempt artists

 Jury Format: Multiple rounds with jurors viewing by media.
-Jurors do a preview of each category and then score: first round is silent with jurors scoring 1-7, subsequent rounds include juror discussion and are scored by juror consensus and require a majority vote for an artist to move forward.
+Jurors do a preview of each category and then score: first round is silent scoring 1-7, subsequent rounds include juror discussion and are scored by juror consensus, they require a majority vote for an artist to move forward.
 The process, materials and dimensions for each image, as well as artist statements are accessible for the jury.

-Electricity: A limited amount of electricity is provided in designated areas, artist will be able to purchase this on a first-come first served basis
+Electricity: Limited amount of electricity is provided in designated areas for purchase

 Security: 24 Hour